 It also has a listen & repeat and pre-recorded dialogue to enhance your speaking and listening skills.
 As a result, it becomes more enjoyable and energetic.

 You may select a learning level based on pace, plan, and preferences.
-Also, the app’s function that sends you regular reminders to check your progress instills discipline in your language study.
+The app’s function of sending regular reminders to check your progress instills discipline in your language study.

-Most significantly, Babbel is a firm believer in focusing on real-world phrases used by native speakers to aid language learning.
+Most significantly, Babbel firmly believes in focusing on real-world phrases native speakers use to aid language learning.
 The service offers lessons to suit various interests.
 It is regularly updated and expanded.

-They accommodated people with varying learning capacities and styles.
-It also provides courses by diverse professors in terms of color, gender, sexual orientation, and other factors.
+They accommodate people with varying learning capacities and styles.
+The university also provides courses taught by diverse professors based on color, gender, sexual orientation, and other factors.

 4. Babbel Live

 Babbel Live offers 60-minute live face-to-face classes with a language teacher.
-Also, the experienced and certified instructors teach sessions on Zoom to a small group of a maximum of 6 students.
+The experienced and certified instructors also teach Zoom sessions to a small group of a maximum of 6 students.

 Italian, Spanish, German, and French online classes are available, and they plan to add more languages soon.
 The levels include Newcomer (A1), Beginner (A2), Intermediate (B1), Upper Intermediate (B2), and Advanced (C1).
 But I doubt it would be the same as CEFR levels.

-As a bonus, once you subscribe to Babbel Live, you get free access to all languages on the app.
+As a bonus, you get free access to all languages on the app once you subscribe to Babbel Live.

 Live teaching patterns make learning effective.
 The Babbel classes might sometimes be tedious, but in the end, they will help you enhance your fluency.